mandavamunya/Socca/README.md

 ### Entity Relationship Diagram (ERD) for the application states that will be saved in the distributed Redis cache.
 ![](https://github.com/mandavamunya/Socca/blob/main/image/entity_relational_diagram.png)

-As an example we are going only going to save the state for the LinkToStadium and PlayerTransfer events.
+As an example we are going only going to save the state for the FootballClubStadium and PlayerTransfers entities i.e. LinkToStadiumCreatedEvent and PlayerTransferCreatedEvent respectively.
+In real life scenarios the Stadium, Player, FootballClub entities are actually look up data and therefore do not change that much.
 ## Outstanding work

 The entities FootballClubStadium and PlayerTransfer are actually event logs or history data and are not meant to be deleted.
 Each event must have a date occured or CreatedDate property.